Parasrah/ease/README.md

 - We have created an npm script to build Typescript and Webpack, simply run:

   - `npm run build` or `npm run rebuild` to rebuild

-- Ease also uses LESS CSS.
-We would recommend finding a plugin for your IDE/editor, but there is also a file watcher setup to help you out:

-  - `npm run watch:less`

 - There are also some other file watchers setup for your convenience.
 These commands are: